 Acadia National Park

-Acadia National Park offers endless hiking opportunities.
+Plan your travel for the best time to visit Acadia National Park to take advantage of all of the trails.
+This magical place offers endless hiking opportunities.
 You can take an easy stroll or go for a more challenging trail.
 Some of the best hikes in Acadia National Park take you to the mountain tops, the shoreline, and even forested areas.
 Some will treat you to all three environments.
 If you are unsure which trail to take, consult with a park ranger at one of the visitor centers.
 Always adhere to the park’s hiking rules and regulations.